Mila Kunis: Personal life

+In 2023, after the conviction of That 70's Show castmate Danny Masterson for rape, Kunis, along with Ashton Kutcher, wrote letters to the judge in support of Masterson.
+The letters stated that Masterson was a good person and that he treated people with "decency, equality, and generosity".
+After the letters were made public, Kunis and Kutcher received criticism for their support, especially due to their involvement in Thorn, a charity to expose the sexual exploitation of children.
+After the backlash, Kunis and Kutcher apologized in a video.

+Relationships

 Kunis began dating actor Macaulay Culkin in 2002.
 During their relationship, there were rumors of the couple getting married, but Kunis denied them.
 On January 3, 2011, Kunis's publicist confirmed reports that Kunis and Culkin had ended their relationship, saying, "The split was amicable, and they remain close friends."